Ilemon12345/Iamge-searcher/README.md

 # Iamge-searcher

 # Overview
-App is developed to have an opportunity to search images by key word.
-Techincally, it's a standalone(non distributed) cache for image storage(secret link) with posibility to search image urls by metadata.
+The app is developed to have an opportunity to search for images by keyword.
+Technically, it's a standalone(non distributed) cache of external image storage(secret link) with the possibility to search image urls by metadata.

 # How to build
 To build this app you need to have maven 3.8.0 and higher and java 8 and higher.